Tanyjiang/CF-former/README.md

 CF-former

-The code will be available soon.
+The source code will be made available soon.